5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 - `Misc/Security/SecureBootModel` Set to `Disabled` &rarr; Required to load NVIDIA drivers – otherwise the system would crash
 - `Kernel/Add`: Enable `RestrictEvents.kext` &rarr; This enables the VMM board-id spoof.
 Required for [**OTA System Updates**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/S_System_Updates) to work with SIP disabled
-- `csr-active-config` to `03080000` for installing the drivers
+- `csr-active-config` to `03080000` before applying root patches with OCLP

+>[!NOTE]
-**NOTE**: This process breaks incremental (delta) updates.
+>This process breaks incremental (delta) updates.
 So each time a System Update is available, it will download the full Installer (12+ GB)!
 And once the installation has finished, you will have to re-install the NVIDIA drivers again.
 OCLP will ask you if you want to patch them in again.

 ## CPU Benchmark
 ![image](https://raw.githubusercontent.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/main/Pics/BigSur_Benchmark.png)</br>